-Students interested in becoming physical therapists usually begin by enrolling in undergraduate degree programs with emphasis in health or science-related fields.
-In order to practice, students must then complete accredited physical therapy graduate degree programs.
-Physical therapists must be certified in order to legally practice.
+Students interested in becoming physical therapists usually begin by enrolling in undergraduate degree programs.
+In order to practice, students must then complete accredited physical therapy graduate degree programs and be certified.

-The Master of Physical Therapy (MPT) is a 2-year, graduate degree program that prepares students for practice as physical therapists.
-Although less common than the Doctor of Physical Therapy, an MPT degree program introduces students to relevant topics, including neurological physical therapy, cardiopulmonary physical therapy and psychosocial issues in physical therapy.
-MPT students engage in full-time clinical experiences in order to gain hands-on patient care skills.
+The Master of Physical Therapy (MPT) is a 2-year graduate degree program that prepares students for practice as physical therapists.
+Although less common than the Doctor of Physical Therapy, an MPT degree program introduces students to relevant topics, including the following:

 Physical therapists must gain clinical experience working with patients before practicing on their own.
 Much of this experience comes from internships completed during graduate study.
 Physical therapists should be comfortable working closely with patients before entering the workforce.

 Licenses and Certifications

 All states require physical therapists to pass the National Physical Therapy Examination (NPTE) before working legally.
 Therapists must also hold graduate degrees from accredited physical therapy programs.
 Depending on the state in which the physical therapist plans to work, there may be other requirements, such as additional examinations.

 A variety of workshops, both online and onsite, are available to physical therapists.
 Because technological advances in the delivery of physical therapy are common, workshops often address these advances.
 Seminars may also be available in patient interaction and physical therapy cost control.

 Many states require physical therapists to complete continuing education hours each year to maintain their certifications.
 Classes may be available at local colleges or online.

 After earning a bachelor's degree, future physical therapists usually go on to earn a master's degree or a doctorate.
 At all levels, physical therapists must be licensed before practicing.